 The Greenwood Furnace Folk Gathering is a weekend of music with plenty of opportunities to share, jam, dance and learn.
-Now in its 12th year, the annual event will be held September 9-11, 2016.
+The annual event will be held September 8 - 10, 2023.
 Musicians of all levels as well as non-musicians who wish to listen or experiment, or pick up a dance step or two, are invited to participate in workshops designed and led by professional faculty.
 Saturday evening’s highlight will be a concert with Simple Gifts followed by a contradance.
 View the detailed schedule for more information.

 Greenwood Furnace State Park is a beautiful state park located in central Pennsylvania, between State College and Huntingdon.
 It is nestled on the western edge of the Central Pennsylvania area known as the Seven Mountains.
 The park features outstanding outdoor recreational opportunities, such as swimming in a spring fed lake as well as miles of hiking and mountain biking trails.
 The state park also offers historic exhibits and summertime programs for the whole family to enjoy.